 If you live near a zone boundry, you can apply to to the schools in the assignment zone across the border if they fall within your walk zone.
 This distance is 1 mile for elementary school, 1.5 miles for middle school, and 2 miles for high school (although high school students may apply to any school in the city.)

-If you change addresses, please inform an FRC as soon as possible so that important information such as your child's school assignment can reach you.
-To update your address with BPS, please return to an FRC with at least two proofs (from our list) of your new Boston address and a photo ID.
+If you change addresses, please inform a BPS Welcome Center as soon as possible so that important information such as your child's school assignment can reach you.
+To update your address with BPS, please return to an Welcome Center with at least two proofs (from our list) of your new Boston address and a photo ID.
 If your new address is in a different assignment zone, you will be asked to make new school choices unless you are willing to transport your child to and from a school in your old assignment zone on your own.

 You may also choose to make new school choices even if your assignment zone has not changed.
 If you do not change your address with us, your school assignment may not be convenient to your new home and BPS will not be able to send your assignment notice and other important documents to the correct address.
 Families who move out of the City of Boston are not eligible for BPS.

 How are students assigned when there are more applications for a school than there are available seats?
 Can I find out my random number?

 At the close of every registration round, our assignment computer program (algorithm) matches students to seats based on their priorities (if applicable), their random number, and the number of seats available in the grade desired at each school in the order they were ranked on that student's application.
 BPS does not share random number information, but we do provide school assignment and wait list information by mail and over the phone as it becomes available.